sbcshop/3.2_Touchsy_Breakout_Capacitive_Hardware/README.md

 # 3.2_Touchsy_Breakout_Capacitive_Hardware
-Touchsy Breakout - the perfect display solution for users who prefer using Arduino or other controllers.
+Touchsy Capacitive Breakout - the perfect display solution for users who prefer using Arduino or other controllers.
 In this github repo you will find hardware files for _3.2" Touchsy Breakout **Capacitive**_ Hardware.

 Standard 3.2" LCD touch panels with capacitive and resistive touch choices are available.
 Also, this has several Hardware Compatibility choices to accommodate the whole Hardware Community.
 <img src = "https://cdn.shopify.com/s/files/1/1217/2104/files/Touchsy.png?v=1676717838"/>